mhassell/wiki2pdf/README.md

 Goals:

-1. download a wiki article to pdf
+1.(done) download a wiki article to pdf

-2. include the option to download articles it links to
+2. (done) include the option to download articles it links to

 3. text to speech